MESH-Research/Pilcrow/docs/contributing/architecture.md

 ## Containers

-CCR uses a multi-container docker architecture.
+Pilcrow uses a multi-container docker architecture.
 Three primary containers serve the application:

 - Proxy: An NGiNX container that proxies outside requests into the application.
 - Application: A PHP-FPM container that provides the backend GraphQL API